+Who can I contact if I have questions?
 Questions regarding the certification of VA educational benefits should be directed to one of the VA school certifying officials in the Office of the University Registrar at firstname.lastname@example.org or (615) 322-7701.
 This will enable the first person who is available to respond.

 Questions regarding eligibility should be directed to the VA at (888) 442-4551.

+When do students have to pay back their loans?
 After a student graduates, leaves school, or drops below half-time enrollment, they will have a six-month grace period before they are required to begin repayment.
 During this period, the student will receive repayment information from their loan servicer, and they’ll be notified of their first payment due date.
 Payments are usually due monthly.
 Students are not required to pay them while in school, however if they choose to, there is no penalty to pre-pay.

+Can students consolidate with undergraduate loans?
 A Direct Consolidation Loan allows students to consolidate (combine) multiple federal education loans into one loan including both graduate and undergraduate loans.
 The result is a single monthly payment instead of multiple payments.

+What are the repayment plan options and how do students select one?
 The Department of Education offers multiple options for repayment.
 Students can check out the DoE website for more information.

+Is there a repayment calculator or estimator that students can use?
 Yes, there is a repayment calculator housed on the Department of Education website.

+Are there any loan forgiveness options available?
 Students can review the Department of Education website for more information on loan forgiveness programs.

 Vanderbilt Specific FAQs

+Can students use financial aid to pay their deposits?
 No, financial aid cannot be used to pay a deposit.

+Do students have to pay their tuition deposits before they can receive their award packages?
 No, financial aid award packages will be sent to those who have completed the appropriate FAFSA.

+Once admitted, how long will it take for students to receive their FA award packages?
 Students will be notified of their financial aid eligibility within 7 – 10 business days after the processed FAFSA is received by Vanderbilt.

+How will students receive their financial aid award letters?
 Students who are admitted to the program and have completed the FAFSA will receive an award notification letter by mail as well as an email from the Office of Student Financial Aid indicating federal financial aid eligibility.